sandygit2201/cypress-boilerplate/ReadME.md

 ## Steps to Run

-- checkout code from git repo
+- Checkout code from git [repo](git@github.com:sandygit2201/cypress-boilerplate.git)
-- make sure that node is already setup in your system. if not download node js form https://nodejs.org/en/download/ install it.
+- Make sure that node is already setup in your system. if not download node js form https://nodejs.org/en/download/ install it.
-- run `npm install` to install node dependencies
+- Run `npm install` to install node dependencies
-- run `npm run cy:execute-scripts` to run scripts in local machine
+- Run `npm run cy:execute-scripts` to run scripts in local machine

+## Push execution results to cypress dashboard
+- Create a login in [cypress dashboard](https://dashboard.cypress.io/)
+- Create a project and update proectId in `cypress.config.js`
+- Add key details in execution command in `package.json`
-- run `npm run cy:execute-scripts-upload-results` to run tests in local and upload results to [cypress dashboard](https://dashboard.cypress.io/)
+- Run `npm run cy:execute-scripts-upload-results` to run tests in local and upload results to [cypress dashboard](https://dashboard.cypress.io/)